 If you are looking for more ways to incorporate veggies at breakfast try the Heirloom Tomato and Swiss Chard Eggs Benedict or the Poached Eggs on Avocado Toast (coming soon!)

-Zucchini Breakfast Boats are 6 net carbs per serving
+Low Carb Stuffed Zucchini Boats are 6 net carbs per serving

 - 16 ounces zucchini or Magda squash 2-3 squashes